Four medical practitioners pose for a photo.

 1. What does Evenity treat?

-Evenity can treat osteoporosis in postmenopausal women who are at high risk for fractures, particularly those with a history of fragility fractures or who have not responded well to other treatments.
+Evenity can treat osteoporosis in postmenopausal women who are at high risk for fractures.
+In particular, those with a history of fragility fractures or who have not responded well to other treatments.

 2. What precautions should practitioners take before starting Evenity?

-Before initiating treatment, it is crucial to correct any existing hypocalcemia and conduct thorough evaluations of serum calcium, vitamin D, and cardiovascular risks to ensure the patient is suitable for therapy.
+Before initiating treatment, it is crucial to correct any existing hypocalcemia and conduct thorough evaluations.
+This includes assessing serum calcium, vitamin D, and cardiovascular risks to ensure the patient is suitable for therapy.

-Medical providers should administer Evenity as two subcutaneous injections of 105 mg each, totaling 210 mg per month, and the treatment should continue for 12 months to achieve optimal results.
+A doctor should administer Evenity as two subcutaneous injections of 105 mg each, totaling 210 mg per month.
+Patients receiving Evenity should continue for 12 months to achieve optimal results.

 Require assistance or custom offers?